ShivakumarKoti/O-Health_WebApp/Flask/ReadMe.md

 ### Flask
-The Flask webapp currently works without voice input at 127.0.0.1
+The Flask webapp currently works without voice input at 127.0.0.1 with tested on python 3.9

 Enter OPEN-API-KEY in app.py before using